What underpronators and supinators can learn from ‘neutral’ running shoes

 This learning can be applied to selecting other shoes for your underpronation.
 It sets a standard that you want to experience, which supports the management of your underpronation.

-Get in touch - have your say
+Get in touch

 We’d love to hear from you!
 If you have questions, suggestions, or just want to share your experience, please get in touch via our contact page.
 Your input helps shape what we write next!